 THE DARK HORSE

-Sony is one of the younger player when it comes to making cameras.
-But interestingly, Sony is not a new player in the photography world.
-For those who are a little more geeky, you should know well that Sony has a history of making camera sensors for other companies… until they decided to grab a piece of the camera market for themselves.
+Sony is one of the younger players when it comes to making cameras.
+But interestingly, Sony is not new to the photography world.
+For those who are a little geekier, you should know well that Sony has a history of making camera sensors for other companies… until they decided to grab a piece of the camera market for themselves.

 - A-mount : To be more exact, it’s the alpha (α) mount.
 Sony introduced the A-mount in 2006, which they acquired from Konica-Minolta.
 The “A-mount” Minolta lens are compatible on Sony “A-mount” cameras.

 - E-mount : The later mount designed by Sony for the NEX series mirrorless cameras.

 - ZA : Zeiss Alpha, A-mount lens made by Carl Zeiss.
 Nothing too confusing.

 - E : E-mount lens, in short.
 But note that lens with this designation is made for crop (APS-C) sensors.

 - DT : Digital Technology, designed for cameras with crop (APS-C) sensors.
 They still mount on full-frame cameras, but at the cost of megapixels (cropped image).